-The Engagement and Administration Internship is key to ensuring that the headquarters office is able to provide maximum support to our teams on the ground as they work with central African communities.
+The Engagement and Administration Internship is key to ensuring that the headquarters office is able to provide maximum support to our teams on the ground as they work with Central African communities.
 This person takes on two very important roles.
-First, you’ll engage donors and supporters through direct one-on-one communication as well as through mass marketing and social media – flexing your customer service muscles to ensure that everyone who interacts with Invisible Children has a positive and empowering experience.
+First, you’ll engage donors and supporters through direct one-on-one communication as well as through mass marketing and social media – strengthening your customer service muscles to ensure that everyone who interacts with Invisible Children has a positive and empowering experience.
 Second, you’ll support staff across departments with various administrative projects to ensure that we are as efficient and effective as possible.

 What you’ll gain from the internship

 + By working across departments, you’ll learn about how international nonprofits operate and how finance, operations, programs, and fundraising departments work together to accomplish an organization’s mission.

 + You will develop skills in communicating with and engaging people by working with the Supporter Engagement Manager to liaise with supporters

 + You’ll become familiar with using some of the most widely used fundraising, communications, and relationship management systems including Salesforce, Mailchimp, and Funraise.